Documentation

 • Owner — full access to everything, including billing, organization settings, and team management.
 Each organization has exactly one owner.
 Can transfer ownership or delete the organization.

 • Admin — same access as owner except cannot transfer ownership, delete the organization, or access advanced compliance features.
 Good for practice managers.
+Admins may also be delegated permission management for RBAC if the owner allows it.

 • Provider — can view and manage their own schedule and appointments.
 Can read patient records but cannot modify members, billing, or organizational settings.
 Good for clinicians who don't manage the practice.